elliottross23/AndroidComponents/README.md

 ```

 ### SystemUtils
-- a collection of utils for the android system like hiding/showing the keyboard
+(a collection of utils for the android system)
+- hideKeyboard(Activity activity)